Syllabus for Math 123 (Introduction to

 Topics

-involving one or more qualitative and/or quantitative variables; numerical
+one or more qualitative and/or quantitative variables; numerical summaries to

-summaries to measure characteristics such as the center of a distribution,
+measure characteristics such as the center of a distribution, variation in a

-inferential statistics are applied and interpreted in a variety of fields, such
+are applied and interpreted in a variety of fields, such as business,

-as business, psychology, sociology, science, etc. This course is required by
+psychology, sociology, science, etc. This course is required by several majors

 Course Goals